plone/Products.PlacelessTranslationService/Products/PlacelessTranslationService/readme.txt

    Once that's done, restart Zope.

 Historical Information

-  This product was originally written for use with OpenTAL.
-It has since been refactored to become compatible with ZPT; however, "compatible" doesn't mean guaranteed.

   PlacelessTranslationService is fully unicode-based, so that you may write your potfiles in any encoding you want.
 ZPT, on the other